Woman Killed When SUV Crashes Into McCormick Place During Apparent Street Race

 — Anthony Guglielmi (@AJGuglielmi) October 26, 2019

-The vehicle caught fire after the crash, and the woman inside was pronounced dead at the scene.
-Her age was not immediately available.
+The vehicle caught fire after the crash, and the 29-year-old woman inside was pronounced dead at the scene, officials said.

 Fire Department officials said the SUV was racing another vehicle when it lost control and crashed into McCormick Place.